donggong1/mpgl/README.md

 }
 ````

 + This implementation is based on MATLAB and C++ with an MEX interface.
 The main framework and the entry of the algorithm is implemented in MATLAB.
 The most time consuming core part is implemented in C++ with MEX interface for high efficiency.
+An external library [OpenBLAS](http://www.openblas.net/) is required.

 + As shown in our paper, the MPGL algorithm and this implementation is both efficient and effective for many applications related to the generalized LASSO problem.